Tranchillo/Analyze-HD/README.md

 ## License

-This project is distributed under the MIT license.
+This project is distributed under the GPL-3.0 license.
 For more details, see the LICENSE file.